michelestofella/morris/RungeKutta/README.md

 `!pytest rk4_test.py`

+We here give a description of each test.
+The file contains only one test.
+Further testing of the algorithm is available in the **rk4_error.py** file where error analysis is performed.

+* `test_one` applies the algorithm to the differential equation `dy/dt=0` and checks if the last element of the returned solution is equal to the initial value: `assert y[-1]==y0`

 ## rk4_system.py

 The file **rk4_system.py** contains the 4th order Runge Kutta algorithm to solve a set of differential equations written in the form